greenelab/annorxiver_manuscript/manuscript.md

 We sought to identify journals that might publish a preprint based on the text of a paper.
 We trained two different classifiers to predict the journal endpoints for already published papers.
 One classifier uses the nearest journal centroids, which attempts to capture the topic area of a journal.
-The other classifier aims to be more granular and recommends journals based on close proximity of individual papers.
+The other classifier aims to be more granular and uses the journals that published the nearest papers.
-Both classifiers achieved a substantial increase over the random baseline; however, our predictors are not perfect (Figure {@fig:knn_auc}).
+Both classifiers outperformed a randomized baseline.
+A classifier that aimed to predict centroids performed better on the held out test set compared than the nearest paper classifier (Figure {@fig:knn_auc}).
+There are 2516 journals in our dataset, so the baseline performance of a classifier is quite low.
+We were able to achieve a substantial increase with respect to random performance at predicting the journals that a paper was published in.
-This is expected as our dataset contains 2516 different journals where some journals publish papers that cover very specific topic while others publish papers that have a broad set of covered topics.
+However, the predictor is not perfect (Figure {@fig:knn_auc}), which we should expect because there are multiple journals that cover certain topic areas and others have a very broad set of covered topic areas.
-Our journal centroid classifier performed better than the nearest paper classifier on the held out test set (Figure {@fig:knn_auc}).
-Overall, our software provides a starting point for authors to use the text of their preprints to identify potentially suitable publication venues.
+Still, our software provides a starting point for authors to use the text of their preprints to identify potentially suitable publication venues.

 ![
 Here is the workflow of the journal recommender web-app.
-Starting with the homescreen users can paste in a _bioRxiv_ or _medRxiv_ DOI, which sends a request to biorxiv or medrxiv (A).
+Starting with the homescreen users can paste in a _bioRxiv_ or _medRxiv_ doi, which sends a request to biorxiv or medrxiv (A).
 Next our app preprocesses the preprint and returns a listing of the top ten most similar papers (B) and the top ten closest journals to the query (C).
 Following the listing, our app manually plots the preprint query onto the Pubmed Central Landscape (D).
 Lastly, users can click on a square within the landscape, which will show bin statistics as well as associated word-odd ratios (E).